Last Updated on April 6, 2022 by Anne-Marie

 - While cookies are baking, unwrap candies.

-- Remove cookie sheet from oven.
+- Remove the cookie sheet from the oven.
 Cool cookies for 2 minutes.
 Gently press a chocolate kiss into the center of each cookie.
 Using a spatula, carefully move cookies to cool on a wire rack.

 Originally posted on December 10, 2015 and November 29, 2017.
 Updated with new pictures and information.